qctrl/open-controls/README.md

 ### Building documentation

 Documentation generation relies on [Sphinx](http://www.sphinx-doc.org).
-Automated builds are done by [Read The Docs](https://readthedocs.com).
+Automated builds are done on each merge to master.

 To build locally: